xuzishi/xuzishi.github.io/content/post/alist/index.md

 ---
-title: Notes for Alist
+title: Alist
 subtitle:

 # Summary for listings and search engines
-summary: Alist - private onedrive
+summary: Alist - private netdisk

 # Link this post with a project
 projects: []